 - To share a method to build a marketing strategy to enter the European market and to show how FairWild certification can support their market access for Jatamansi.

-The workshop was followed by individual meetings with Jolanda and the prioritized producer companies.
+Jolanda let individual meetings with the prioritized producer companies after the workshop.
 In these sessions, the companies’ individual marketing strategies were discussed, in order to support them to access European markets.
 Several of these companies will be presenting their products at BioFach in Nuremberg, 12-15 February 2020.